cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/plugins.rst

 - **Standalone mode:** ``$CDAP_INSTALL_DIR/artifacts``

-- **Distributed mode:** The plugin jars should be placed in the local file system and the path can be provided to CDAP by setting the property ``app.artifact.dir`` in ``cdap-site.xml``.
+- **Distributed mode:** The plugin JARs should be placed in the local file system and the path can be provided to CDAP by setting the property ``app.artifact.dir`` in ``cdap-site.xml``.
 The default path is: ``/opt/cdap/master/artifacts``

-For each plugin jar, there must also be a corresponding configuration file to specify which artifacts can use the plugins.
-The file name must match the name of the jar, except it must have the ``.json`` extension instead of the ``.jar`` extension.
-For example, if your jar file is named ``custom-transforms-1.0.0.jar``, there must be a corresponding ``custom-transforms-1.0.0.json`` file.
+For each plugin JAR, there must also be a corresponding configuration file to specify which artifacts can use the plugins.
+The file name must match the name of the JAR, except it must have the ``.json`` extension instead of the ``.jar`` extension.
+For example, if your JAR file is named ``custom-transforms-1.0.0.jar``, there must be a corresponding ``custom-transforms-1.0.0.json`` file.
 If your ``custom-transforms-1.0.0.jar`` contains transforms that can be used by both the ``cdap-etl-batch`` and ``cdap-etl-realtime`` artifacts, ``custom-transforms-1.0.0.json`` would contain: